GMWB Riders in a Binomial Framework - Pricing, Hedging, and Diversification of Mortality Risk: Numerical Results: Excluding Mortality Risk

-Beginning with the no-lapse case, we provide numerical results comparing our model to previous results in the literature and find that even with large values for $\delta t$ our simple model is a reasonable approximation of more complex models.
+Beginning with the no-lapse case, we provide numerical results comparing our model to previous results in the literature, which excluded mortality risk, and find that even with large values for $\delta t$ our simple model is a reasonable approximation of more complex models.
 Moreover, the discrete-time binomial model allows us to analyze the hedging results and the effect of the parameters on the losses when hedging is not implemented.